Naturaily/Naturaily-netlify/_posts/2021-02-04-who-are-the-shopify-experts.md

 ---
 title: Who Are The Shopify Experts?
 description: >-
-  Do you really know what are the Shopify experts?
+  Do you really know who are the Shopify experts?
 If you are not sure, this article is for you.
 Let's find out and decide if you need one!
 slug: who-are-the-shopify-experts
 layout: post